Articles on: A Deeper Dive

 Upload or import

-Select the Upload or import tab once you have selected + Create New Rubric within the Rubrics Library.
-You will be presentedn first with options to select Student level, Grading intensity, and Language settings.
+You will then be presented with options to select Student level, Grading intensity, and Language settings.

-- Student Level – This reflects the acadmic level of the students whose work is being graded and will default to the level assigned to the rubric.
-You can change it, however, if you so choose.
+• Student Level – This reflects the academic level of the students whose work is being graded and will default to the level assigned to the rubric.
+You can change it when setting up the assignment, however, if you so choose.

-The software will convert your uploaded/imported rubric so that it is compatible with EssayGrader's format and you will be presented with a screen where you may review and, if necessary, edit the criteria, descriptors, and scoring levels of your rubric.
+Hit Continue and the software will convert your uploaded/imported rubric so that it is compatible with EssayGrader's rubric-based grading format and you will be presented with a screen where you may review and, if necessary, edit the criteria, descriptors, and scoring levels of your rubric.

 Thank you!